37.7749° N · 122.4194° W

 Map for a person making a decision

-Mapped Global Horizontal Irradiance (GHI) across San Francisco to identify optimal zones for solar panel installation.
-High-GHI areas — rendered in red and orange — mark locations capable of producing electricity most efficiently year-round.
-The five-class raster output supports urban energy planning and infrastructure investment decisions at the municipal scale.
+Global Horizontal Irradiance (GHI) mapped across San Francisco to identify optimal zones for solar panel installation.
+Five-class raster classification renders high-GHI areas — locations capable of generating electricity most efficiently year-round — in red and orange against lower-irradiance zones.
+Analyzed and delivered as a decision-support product for urban energy planning and infrastructure investment at the municipal scale.

 View Case Study →